(mī″ĕ-lō-mă-lā′shē-ă) [Gr. myelos, marrow, + malakia, softening] Abnormal softening of the spinal cord.

 traumatic m.
 Myelopathy due to trauma to the spinal cord.

 (mī-ĕl″ō-pĕr-ŏks′ĭ-dās″) [″ + peroxidase] ABBR: MPO.
 An enzyme found principally in neutrophils and monocytes that generates hypochlorous acid from hydrogen peroxide and chloride ions.
-The enzyme is released into plasma in ...
+The enzyme is ...